 Alleppey is like a stereotype for travelling in Kerala.
 You visit a tour company or read a travel blog, on Kerala, and they will recommend Alleppey.
 So, Alleppey gets a place in our list of top 10 Holiday destinations in India too.

 The experience of hiring a houseboat and sailing through a maze of interconnected lagoons, canals and lakes – while enjoying a dazzling assortment of flora and fauna, and the local life – is an experience of a lifetime.
-You cannot compare a holiday in Alleppey with anything else.
+You cannot compare other places to visit in India with what Alleppey has to offer.
 There is no Goa or Thailand as wonderful as a houseboat experience in Alleppey backwaters.

 Also, check this video I have made during my recent all India Delhi to Bangalore road trip (before I further continued to Kerala).
 This video is about my Kochi to Alleppey ride including many drone shots of Alleppey…